Shonueld/Lego_DB/peer_review_responses.md

 - not a bad suggestion, could always just lable the table then do table_name.id

 1. For user_id and friend_id, the use of unique when creating the alembic table can be used to prevent duplicates.
-- could add that, pretty sure we already check for duplicates though
+- could add that, we already check for duplicates though
 2. On lists.py, the lists.status column accepts arbitrary strings.
 ENUM can be used so that only {"wishlist", "purchased", "building", "built"} are accepted.
-- great suggestion
+- Switched to using ENUM
 3. For reviews and list entries, an updated_at timestamp can make tracking entries easier.
 - already mentioned, good idea
 4. post_issue() returns both user_id and username, which can be redundant.